Check our guide on the best places to stay in the Vienna, one of the most surprising capitals in Central Europe

-Alongside its historic beauties, Vienna is a modern, green city.
+Alongside its historic beauties, The Austrian capital is a modern, green city.
 In fact Vienna is one of the greenest cities in Europe, and its parks have 400 different species of roses.
 Vienna is also a smart city, with perfect infrastructure and efficient public transport.
 The scenario attracts for numerous international organizations, and Vienna is one of the four official UN headquarter cities.

 Vienna Old Town (Innere Stadt)

 The Innere Stadt is the first district and the old town of Vienna.
 It is a great option if you want to be near the city’s main attractions.
 It is not only one of the best areas to stay in Vienna, but it also has a high concentration of restaurants and cafés.